ksmills88/HospiceRNDocs/Requirements/UserStories/user-navigates-app-for-info.md

     - Contact Now button to reach the 24/7 support team

 - Upcoming Events
-    - List of upcoming events for HOSI - includes the Date/Time/Location when clicked.
+    - List of upcoming events displayed - includes Name, Address, Date, & Time
+    - Register Now button directs the user to the website so they can register for an event from the website.

 - Donate
     - The Donate Button will redirect the User to the Donate page of the website